isw-kudos/huddo-docs/docs/tools/ansible.md

 ## Setup Ansible

-Throughout the guides on this site we use ansible to setup servers and manage servers and deployments in both kubernetes and docker swarm.
+Throughout the guides on this site we use ansible to setup servers and manage servers and deployments in both kubernetes and docker.

 If you have access to a Mac or Linux machine, [follow these instructions](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) to get up and running.